Firebird database file usually has .fdb extension. You can open it by several ways:

 1. Opening through FD interface.
 Select FD interface, click Firebird, then fill all needed database parameters.
+Consult with your database administrator on how to choose correct parameters.

 2. Opening through ODBC DSN (interface: ADO or BDE).
 Select ODBC data source option and then select the ODBC DSN from the drop-down list.
 But first, you should create an ODBC DSN of the corresponding type using Windows administrative tools, and point it to the database file.